-Requirements Required credits Remarks Total credits 34 → Compulsory Elective 4 └演習/Seminar A, H B, C, D Up to 8 credits from 演習/Seminar A, B, C, D may be counted towards the total 34 credits required for Master's degree. →Electives 30 LCourses offered at C SGES └Courses offered at U NU 2 credits taken at UNU may be included into Elective Courses with an approval from the Director.
+Requirements Required credits Remarks Total credits 34 Compulsory Elective 4 Along with the 8 required credits, up to 4 credits from 演習/Seminar ┗演習/Seminar A, I 3, C, D A, B, C, D may additionally be counted as elective courses.
+Electives 30 └Courses offered at G SGES └Courses offered at U NU 2 credits taken at UNU may be included into Elective Courses with an approval from the Director.
 For procedures, consult the Center for Academic Affairs.
 Research Guidance (compulsory) Non-credit but compulsory.
 Automatically registered.
 For details, see 4.
 Notes about Course Enrollment 1) Completion Requirement.
 Graduation Project Must register for Graduation Project during the course registration period of the final semester.
-The project will be submitted as a research paper, which will be evaluated for successful completion of credit-track.
+The project will be submitted as a research paper, which will be evaluated for successful completion of the credit-track.